 be refunded the prepaid fees for services yet to be delivered which are in excess of the threshold prepaid fee amount.

-Requirements for other NVR registered training organisations
+Requirements for other WA registered providers

-The NVR registered training organisation must implement one or more of the following arrangements:
+The WA registered provider must implement one or more of the following arrangements:

 an unconditional financial guarantee from a bank operating in Australia, provided:

-at all times, the guarantee is at least equal to the total amount of prepaid fees held by the organisation in excess of the threshold prepaid fee amount; and
+at all times, the guarantee is at least equal to the total amount of prepaid fees held by the provider in excess of the threshold prepaid fee amount; and

-the costs of establishing and maintaining the guarantee are met by the organisation.
+the costs of establishing and maintaining the guarantee are met by the provider.

-Note: For example, where an NVR registered training organisation receives prepaid fees of $2000 from three individuals (totalling $6000), the guarantee must be at least equal to $1500 (i.e. $500 multiplied by three).
+Note: For example, where a WA registered provider receives prepaid fees of $2000 from three individuals (totalling $6000), the guarantee must be at least equal to $1500 (i.e. $500 multiplied by three).

-a current membership with a tuition assurance scheme operator which, if the organisation is unable to provide services for which the individual has prepaid, must ensure:
+a current membership with a tuition assurance scheme operator which, if the provider is unable to provide services for which the individual has prepaid, must ensure:

 the individual will be placed into an equivalent course at a location suitable to the individual and receive all services for which the individual has prepaid at no additional cost to the individual; or